PostHog/posthog.com/contents/docs/data-warehouse/join.md

 ### Joining

 You can join external data on existing PostHog schemas and other external data tables.
 These joins are saved and interpreted anytime they're accessed on the origin table.
-For example, if you import your Stripe data and get a table `stripe_customers` and define a join between `events` and `stripe_customers`, you can then query `SELECT stripe_customers.id FROM events`.
+For example, if you import your Stripe data, get a table `stripe_customers`, and define a join between `events` and `stripe_customers`, you can then query `SELECT stripe_customers.id FROM events`.

 To define a join, go to the data warehouse tab, select the origin table of the join, click "Add join", and define the join parameters.